The Promotion (The Office): Synopsis

 With the entire office now upset with both Michael and Jim, Dwight uses this opportunity to start an uprising against Jim personally.
 However, everyone in the office refuses to as they are more concerned about the raise issue.
 Michael then goes into Jim's office to check on him.
 Michael explains he felt terrible having to make those kinds of decisions on his own and he leaves to get Jim something.
 Jim comments that Michael is currently his only friend in the office at the moment, as everyone else, even probably Pam, is upset at him about the raise situation.
 Michael returns to give Jim his own new "World's Best Boss" mug and they share some gin together.

 Pam is trying to discreetly ask everyone to give cash as wedding gifts instead of actual gifts.
-She first tries Phyllis Vance (Phyllis Smith) to no avail.
-She manages to get Kevin Malone (Brian Baumgartner) to write her a $40 check, and starts to feel guilty about asking people for simple cash, but she gets ecstatic when she sees that the check is made out to "Mrs. Pam Halpert".
-When she then tries Ryan Howard (B. J. Novak), he cons her into giving him $50 as a supposed investment in betting on college basketball games.
+She first tries Phyllis Vance to no avail.
+She manages to get Kevin Malone to write her a $40 check, and starts to feel guilty about asking people for simple cash, but she gets ecstatic when she sees that the check is made out to "Mrs. Pam Halpert".
+When she then tries Ryan Howard, he cons her into giving him $50 as a supposed investment in betting on college basketball games.